Weather: Hot, humid, occasional thunderstorms and rain

 You can order an Uber from the airport and they arrive outside Arrivals.
 An Uber to the centre of town costs around 12 MYR (£2/$3) and takes around 15-20 minutes.
 Grab Taxi is also available – and it has in-app calling and messaging, so may be easier if you didn’t buy a SIM.
 Download Grab Taxi now and set it up with your travel credit card to save delays later.
 An Airport taxi is minimum price 30 MYR to anywhere (£5/$7) so just don’t bother with them.

 There used to be a ferry from Malaysia peninsular to Kuching, but no more.
 There is a ferry from Jakarta to Kalimantan (Indonesian Borneo), but the schedule is not that easy to understand, conditions are poor, and the port in Kalimantan is 1-2 days drive from Kuching.
-From other cities on and around Kuching, like Sibu, Miri, Labuan, Brunei, even the locals fly between them as the distances are so great.
+Getting to and from other cities around Kuching, like Sibu, Miri, Labuan, Brunei, even a majority of locals fly between them as the distances are so great.
 So your only real option to get to Kuching is by flight.